brownie-coding/brownie-coding.github.io/badge4.md

        *  <img src="/SquarePaint.png" width="100">
        * Select Fill and pick your color
        * Click and drag to create a shape
-       * Make sure to remove the outline of the shape
+       * Make sure to make the outline of the shape transparent (invisible)
            * Click the outline menu
            * Select the bottom left red diagonal line
            *  <img src="/ZoneOutline.png" width="100">